FCruz27/starter-hugo-academic/content/home/accomplishments.md

     title: Introduction to Philosophy

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title:
+title: 'Awards'
-subtitle: 'Awards'
+subtitle:

 # Date format
 #   Refer to https://wowchemy.com/docs/customization/#date-format
-date_format: Jan 2006
+date_format: 2006

 # Accomplishments.
 #   Add/remove as many `item` blocks below as you like.